Russo-Georgian War

-Russian forces temporarily occupied the Georgian cities of Zugdidi, Senaki, Poti and Gori, holding on to these areas beyond the ceasefire.
-The South Ossetians destroyed most ethnic Georgian villages in South Ossetia and were responsible for an ethnic cleansing of Georgians.
-Russia recognised the independence of Abkhazia and South Ossetia from Georgia on 26 August and the Georgian government severed diplomatic relations with Russia.
-Russia mostly completed its withdrawal of troops from undisputed parts of Georgia on 8 October.
-Russian international relations were largely unharmed.
-The war displaced 192,000 people.
-While many returned to their homes after the war, 20,272 people, mostly ethnic Georgians, remained displaced as of 2014.
+Russian forces temporarily occupied the Georgian cities of Zugdidi, Senaki, Poti and Gori.
+Russian and separatist forces destroyed most ethnic Georgian villages in South Ossetia and were responsible for an ethnic cleansing of Georgians.
+Russia recognised the independence of Abkhazia and South Ossetia from Georgia on 26 August, resulting in the Georgian government severing diplomatic relations with Russia.
+The war displaced 192,000 people, mostly ethnic Georgians, many of whom remain displaced.
+In 2012, Russian president Vladimir Putin admitted to journalists that Russia came up with a plan for its war against Georgia already in 2006 and that it was training the separatist militia to fight against the Georgian government as part of that subversive effort.
+Putin further stated that "this is no secret".
 In 2021, the European Court of Human Rights ruled that Russia maintained "direct control" over the separatist regions and was responsible for grave human rights abuses taking place there.
 In 2022, the International Criminal Court issued arrest warrants for three Russian nationals because of war crimes against ethnic Georgians during the conflict.
+In 2025, European Court of Human Rights ordered Russia to pay €253 million euros in damages to more than 29,000 victims who have suffered due to ongoing Russian occupation.